HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **auto** Keyword indicating that a variables type shall be automatically deduced from its initializer.
 Primarily useful in generic programming.
 B
 -
 **base type** Type specifier that precedes the declarators in a declaration.
-Take for example a pointer declaration to an integer -int *p;.
+Take for example a pointer declaration to an integer - int *p.
 The base type is an int in this example and then follows a pointer declarator.
 **bind** Coupling of a new additional name to a given entity.
 **bit** The basic unit of information in computing.
 A bit can have only one of two values, commonly represented as 0 and 1.
 **block** Statements gated by curly braces.